Felling mine disasters: 1847 disaster

 The colliery overman, John Greener, told the coroner that he had gone down the pit after the explosion and "found the separation stoppings blown down, and the stables on fire".
 He penetrated up to 600 yd from the shaft before being overcome by foul air and forced to retreat and go home due to the effect of the gas.

 On Thursday evening, two days later a coroner's inquest was opened and adjourned until a full inspection could take place.
 The inquest reopened on the following Wednesday.
 Foster was the principal witness and he confirmed much that had earlier been reported; the pit was well ventilated and Davy lamps were in use.

 The seat of the explosion was found by Foster to be an underground engine used to haul coals to the pit base.
-The cause was due to the engineman had added fresh coal to the fire and closed the damper before going off shift at 16:00.
+The engineman had added fresh coal to the fire and closed the damper before going off shift at 16:00.
 The damper should have remained slightly open to allow burnt gas from the fire to escape up the chimney.
 It was supposed that the damper had been closed fully and partial combustion had occurred, effectively generating town gas ("acting as a retort").
 The gas eventually escaped and the resultant explosion caused major damage to the boiler and flue.

 Four viewers from other pits all corroborated Foster's conclusions.
 The engineman, George Hope, said that he put on around 3½ pecks (Note: just under 1 impbu.) of small coals and "left the damper open about an inch and three-quarters I always leave my fire this way".
 The coroner's jury returned a verdict of "Accidental Death".
 The jury recommended that a pin was placed in the damper to stop it from closing to less than 4 in.